Abu Faris Abd al-Aziz I: Background

 Abu Faris Abd al-Aziz came to power at a time when the Moorish states of Granada, Morocco and Tlemcen were all weak, and were all prone to meddling in each other's affairs.

 Abu Faris was one of the sons of Abu al-Hasan ibn Uthman, and before coming to the throne was held captive in the palace of Fez.

 Rule

-In 1366 Sultan Muhammad II ibn Faris of Morocco tried to remove the vizier Umar bin Abdulla al-Yabani from office, and was killed in response.
+In 1366 Sultan Muhammad II ibn Faris tried to remove the vizier Umar bin Abdulla al-Yabani from office, and was killed in response.

 Abu Faris Abdul-Aziz came to the throne.
 Once he was firmly in control he had the vizier killed.

 Abu Faris was one of the more decisive of the Marinid rulers.

 He defeated the neighboring Zayyanid kingdom of Tlemcen, to the east.